 In most years the AIA receives a limited amount of funds for the support of travel expenses incurred by presenters who are graduate students within one year of completing a Ph.D. degree.
 Qualified submitters who wish to apply for graduate student travel funds should so indicate in the appropriate check box on their submission form.
 Instructions regarding application requirements will be emailed to those presenters who indicate an interest in applying for the Graduate Student Travel Funds.
 Applications for funding will be evaluated and awards allocated by the AIA.
 Applicants will be notified whether or not they have been approved for funding and, if approved, the amount of funds in early December.
-This notification will also indicate the date, requirements (including four mandatory volunteer hours), and modalities for the release of these funds to the presenter.
-Applicants will also need to fill out a Volunteer Sign-Up form to indicate specific sessions they’d like to attend in the event that they are chosen to receive an award.
+This notification will also indicate the date, requirements, and modalities for the release of these funds to the presenter.
 Please note that only submitters who indicate an interest by checking off the applicable box on the submission form will be considered for the Graduate Student Travel Award.
 Members of the AIA governing board, AIA officers, and AIA staff are not eligible to apply for these funds.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.